akash-network/docs/README.md

 The [Akash](https://github.com/ovrclk/akash) Decentralized Cloud \(DeCloud\) is comprised of two main components, the network, and the cloud platform.

-The **Akash Marketplace** is an auction for compute resources.
+The **Akash Marketplace** is an reverse auction for compute resources.
 It is the mechanism by which users acquire resources on the Akash Platform.
 The Akash marketplace is an on-chain decentralized [marketplace](decentralized-cloud/marketplace.md) for leasing computing resources.
 The marketplace is built with [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) - it is a [tendermint](https://github.com/tendermint/tendermint)-based blockchain application.

 The **Akash Platform** is an off-chain deployment platform used for hosting and managing workloads.
 The platform is built with a set of cloud management services including  [Kubernetes](https://kubernetes.io) to run workloads.